 - If you’re in a hurry…

-- 3. Downtown L.A. – Where to stay in Los Angeles for nightlife
+- 3. Downtown – best place to stay in L.A for nightlife

-- BONUS – Where NOT to stay in LA (+ the list of safest neighbourhoods)
+- BONUS 3 – Where NOT to stay in LA (+ the list of safest neighborhoods)

 If you’re in a hurry…

-The best area to stay in Los Angeles for people visiting for the first time is Hollywood.
+The best area to stay in Los Angeles for first-time visitors is Hollywood.
 It’s THE place to be if you want to soak in the true vibe of L.A. and if you want to be close to countless important landmarks – and maybe even spot some celebrities as well, who knows?